Island Peak Climbing 17 Days

 • MealsBreakfast

-Note: Your safety is of the utmost concern whilst you are traveling with Adventure Club Trek.
-We will make every effort possible to follow the original itinerary but we reserve the right to change that itinerary if a segment of it becomes a safety issue.
-Certain mountain regions are remote, natural disasters can happen, weather conditions can decline and there can be illness or an injury.
-To avoid dangerous situations we may occasionally have to make changes to the itinerary to ensure everyone’s safety.
-That having been said, Adventure Club Trek will strive to provide you with the best possible trekking experience and to keep your safety our number one priority.
+Note: Your safety is of the utmost concern while traveling with Adventure Club Trek.
+We will make every effort possible to follow the original itinerary.
+However, we reserve the right to change that itinerary if a segment of it becomes a safety issue.
+Certain mountain regions are remote, natural disasters can happen, weather conditions can decline, and illness or injury can occur.
+To avoid dangerous situations, we may occasionally change the itinerary to ensure everyone’s safety.
+That being said, Adventure Club Trek will strive to provide you with the best possible trekking experience and keep your safety our number one priority.
 We thank you for your understanding.

 Trip Map